megbeckim/PhotosWebSite/README.md

 *Backlog*

-* show map of countries visited
-* hiding prev/next on touch devices (e.g., phones)
-* album icon is ambiguous
 * fix videos (which means support videos!), or else remove them
-* don't show photos loading on album
-* don't show main photo loading
-* don't show photos loading on album catalog
 * the drop shadow is _just_ visible when the headers scroll away, which means the top of the picture is never 100% clear
 * send message to web master
 * show map of dive destinations
 * better accessibility for phones (e.g., controls at bottom/center? swipe for next photo?)

+*UX improvements*

+* style map better: better colors, better legend, better hover-overs, better responsiveness, zooming in for caribbean
+* full-screen from places other than home page?
+* album icon is ambiguous: perhaps a consistent back-button would be better
+* don't show photos loading on album
+* don't show main photo loading
+* don't show photos loading on album catalog
+* hiding prev/next on touch devices (e.g., phones)

 *Icebox*

 * go to next/prev album from within album
 * when returning to the album, make sure to show the last photo looked at